- Search The Registry

 Johnnie L. Cochran, Jr. was born at Charity Hospital in Shreveport, LA, to Johnnie L. Cochran, Sr., the son of Alonzo Cochran and the late Hattie Bass Cochran, who was the daughter of Eugene Bass.
 He was raised in Los Angeles, attended UCLA, and received his law degree from Loyola Marymount University.

-In 1966, he founded the law firm of Cochran, Atkins and Evans, and earned a reputation as an outstanding trial lawyer.
-In 1981, he returned to private practice of law under the firm name, "Johnnie L. Cochran, Jr., Inc."
+In 1966, he founded the law firm of Cochran, Atkins, and Evans, and earned a reputation as an outstanding trial lawyer.
+In 1981, he returned to the private practice of law under the firm name, "Johnnie L. Cochran, Jr., Inc."

 He is the only attorney, ever, in Los Angeles, to receive both the "Criminal Trial Lawyer of the Year" Award and the "Civil Trial Lawyer of the Year" Award.
 In 1992, he was named one of the 10 most successful litigators in the country, in the National Law Journal.
 In 1993, he was inducted into the American College of Trial Lawyers, an organization whose membership comprises the top 1% of trial lawyers in the United States.

 Although best known to the general public as a criminal defense lawyer, Cochran's practice consisted primarily of representing plaintiffs in tort actions.
 Cochran was best known for his role in the "dream team" of legal defense for O.J.
 Simpson during his highly-publicized murder trial.
 During his closing arguments in the Simpson trial, he uttered the now-famous enthymeme, "If the glove doesn't fit, you must acquit."
 Cochran was also an attorney in the defense of Sean P. Diddy Combs.

-In 1995, he was named one of the 10 most important people in TV, by TV Guide magazine.
+In 1995, he was named one of the 10 most important people on TV, by TV Guide magazine.
 Time magazine designated him "Headliner for 1995."
 In January 1996, he received the prestigious "Trumpet Award" from Turner Broadcasting System, Inc. Four months later, he was elected to membership in the exclusive Inner Circle of Advocates, the top 100 Plaintiff's Lawyers in the United States.
 In October 1996, he published his autobiography, "Journey to Justice," it was a fixture on several Best Seller Lists, including the New York Times, Washington Post, L.A.
 Times, Wall Street Journal, and USA Today.